Role

 BACKGROUND

-I co-founded Vetrail, a platform aimed at streamlining communication and client management for veterinary clinics.
+These shared frustrations led our team to co-found Vetrail, a platform aimed at streamlining communication and client management for veterinary clinics.
 The idea was developed as part of USC's LavaLab, a startup incubator that brings together student entrepreneurs to build innovative products.
 Over several months, I led the design process while collaborating with a team of one product manager and two developers.

 PROBLEM

-Research & User Interviews
+Research & User interviews

 This included interviews with over 20 veterinary professionals — vets, vet techs, and receptionists — to identify the most pressing challenges they faced in day-to-day operations.
 Here are the main pain points that we discovered: